 The Instrumental Music Program involves students in individual or small group lessons with specialists, on instruments of their own choice.
 All instrumental students are required to also participate in one or more ensembles appropriate to their instrument.
-Students wishing to learn string instruments have the opportunity to join the Sion Strings or the Senior Strings.
+Students wishing to learn string instruments have the opportunity to join the Sion Strings.
 Students studying Concert Band instruments can join the Sion Concert Band.

-Singers can participate in the Sion Singers, MVC (Male Vocal Crew) and Show Choir.
-We also provide a Guitar Ensemble and other ensembles such as Jazz Ensembles or String Quartets are formed from time to time according to interest.
+Singers can participate in the Sion Singers, MVC (Male Vocals Crew), Liturgical Singers and Show Choir.
+We also provide a Guitar Ensemble and other ensembles such as Jazz Ensembles or String Quartets that are formed from time to time according to interest.